nithyasubbu4/Parking_Lot_Simulator/README.md

-# FPGA Parking Lot Simulator – DE1_SoC
+# FPGA Parking Lot Simulator

-This project implements a parking lot monitoring system using SystemVerilog and an Intel DE1-SoC board.
+This project implements a parking lot monitoring system using SystemVerilog and an FPGA board.
 The system simulates an 8-hour working day, tracking vehicle entry and exit in a 3-space parking lot via the LabsLand 3D simulator.
 It utilizes FSMs, RAM storage, and HEX display outputs to monitor real-time activity, rush hour stats, and lot occupancy.

 ---